rlovell3/laughing_logger/README.md

 import laughing-logger
 import os
 ```
-You can remove os depending on how you deal with passing the name of your calling script to the setup function.
+You can remove import os depending on how you deal with passing the name of your calling script to the setup function.
 See **test_logging.py** for complete details.

 ### Usage
 After your imports, simply enter this one-liner to set up your entire logging framework: